 Why Should You Care About being EDI Capable?

-If you work with any type of business, you should care about EDI because it allows companies to communicate more efficiently.
-EDI helps businesses save money and time by reducing errors and increasing efficiency.
+If you work with any type of business, you should care about EDI because it allows companies to communicate in a standardized way which is more efficient, saves money and time by reducing errors and increasing accuracy.

 EDI works by exchanging documents electronically.
-This means that instead of sending paper copies of contracts, invoices, and other documents, businesses send them digitally through email or online portals.
+This means that instead of sending paper copies of contracts, invoices, and other documents, businesses send them digitally in a standardized format.

-There is a 3-step process for EDI Capability,
+There is a 3-step process to send and receive EDI documents,

 - Connection to ERP - Receive messages in internal format from the ERP system